jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/installation/getting-started.md

 - WebUI (Mainsail or Fluidd)
 - Python3 >= 3.8

+!!!warning "SBC Hardware Recommendations"

+    Your choice of SBC will impact your ability to complete multicolor prints.
+Users with SBCs such as a BTT CB1 and similiar may find that they are unable to complete multicolor prints due to the limited resources available on these SBCs.
+We recommend using a Raspberry Pi 4 or similar SBC with at least 2GB of RAM for the best experience.

 The following software prerequisites should also be available on your system:

 - jq